Rio de Janeiro in 4 Days

 Love Rio

 We flew from London via Spain (because it was cheaper than flying direct).
-The main international airport is Galeão International Airport, which is around 12 miles north of the city, or 15 miles north of the main tourist strip of Copacana.
+The main international airport is Galeão International Airport, which is around 12 miles north of the city, or 15 miles north of the main tourist strip of Copacabana.

 Welcome to Brazil